About the Program

 We pride ourselves on a standard of excellence in teaching and scholarship.
 Our program encourages instructional innovation through ongoing professional development for UMass Lowell faculty, and advocates for the value of thoughtful pedagogy and assessment through collaborations with educational partners outside the University.

-For more information about the tutorial or the First Year Writing Program, please contact Paula Haines, Coordinator FYWP
+For more information about the tutorial or the First Year Writing Program, please contact Katherine Conlon, Coordinator FYWP